 Successful black and white photography sometimes gets its power from strong contrasts and graphic shapes, and sometimes it relies on subtlety and control.
-Nik Software’s Silver Efex Pro, now taken over by Google, can do both.
+Silver Efex Pro, now taken over by DxO in the Nik Collection, can do both.
 In principle, you should be able to do all these things in Photoshop, but in practice I think plug-ins like this do a much better job – and I hope this Silver Efex Pro tutorial will help explain why.

 This is my start shot.
 It was taken in colour, and this is a straight black and white conversion.
 It’s pleasant enough, but my model Charlotte’s face is too dark, and that cluttered background is confusing.

 But I think I can get a much better result by using some of the more sophisticated tonal controls in Silver Efex Pro.
 And if you’ve ever wondered by straight contrast and brightness adjustments don’t give you the results you want, maybe these more advanced options in Silver Efex Pro will show you why these things are a little more complicated than simple levels and curves adjustments.